fastlib/INFOMQNM-Public/README.md

 - Summerize your research in a short presentation/pitch
 - Max.
 6 minutes
 - Presentations will be a part of your final grade.
-- More information about the presentations will be announced [here](AdditionalInformation/presentations.md) in due time.
+- More information about the presentations can be found [here](AdditionalInformation/presentations.md).
 - Presentations will be divided into two sessions.
-One on Tuesday and one on Thursday during the regular lecture times.
-Each session features 13 presentations.
+One on Tuesday and one on Thursday during regular lecture times.
+Each session features 12/13 presentations.
-- If you have a preference, email me to reserve your spot in one of the sessions.
-Otherwise, I will assign you to a random slot.
+- You can find the schedule [here](AdditionalInformation/presentations.md).

 ## Datasets